 - WET INGREDIENTS: Once the butter cools, add the maple syrup and whisk to combine.
 Add the eggs one at a time and beat well before adding the next.
 Add the vanilla and the mashed bananas.
 Stir using a rubber spatula.

-- COMBINE: Add the baking soda, salt, cinnamon, and nutmeg and stir until well combined.
+- COMBINE: Add the baking soda, baking powder, salt, cinnamon, and nutmeg and stir until well combined.
 Add ½ the flour, stir, then all the buttermilk and finally the rest of the flour.
 Fold until *just* mixed.
 A few lumps here and there are fine!
 Gently fold in the pecans.

 - BAKE: Pour the batter into the prepared loaf pan.
 Bake for 55-62 minutes or until a toothpick inserted in the center comes out mostly clean.
 Let cool in the loaf pan for 10 minutes before transferring to a wire rack to cool completely.